 Corporations and organizations large and small are in need of qualified, trained financial professionals who recognize the importance of accurate quantitative analysis and compliance with strict financial statement regulations.

 Developed with input from corporate partners like Fidelity, the MS in Accounting Finance online degree program can open up a variety of career opportunities in for-profit, nonprofit and municipal sectors.
-Your professors, who collectively bring decades of accounting and financial experience into the course work, know which skills are needed in the workplace today and how to prepare you to meet those needs.
+Your professors, who collectively bring decades of accounting and financial experience into the coursework, know which skills are needed in the workplace today and how to prepare you to meet those needs.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your online accounting and finance master’s degree at SNHU include:

-Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
+Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
-Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.
+Your counselor can also walk you through the application process, which involves completing a graduate application and providing undergraduate transcripts.